Ge Li - Robotics & ML

 Open the Black Box: Step-based Policy Updates for Temporally-Correlated Episodic Reinforcement Learning.

-Ge Li, Hongyi Zhou, Dominik Roth, Serge Thilges, Fabian Otto, Rudolf Lioutikov, Gerhard Neumann, in International Conference on Learning Representations (ICLR), 2024.
+Ge Li, Hongyi Zhou, Dominik Roth, Serge Thilges, Fabian Otto, Rudolf Lioutikov, Gerhard Neumann, ICLR, 2024.

 See: arxiv | OpenReview | GitHub